totallyuniquelily/totallyuniquelily.github.io/_drafts/bqn-80-waves.md

 You can see that version [here](https://dancek.github.io/bqn-80/#c=YyDihpAgOOKAvzfigL824oC/NQpkIOKGkCAw4oC/NjDigL8yMDDigL8xMDAKd2F2ZSDihpAg4oyKKDIww5cyK+KAom1hdGguU2luIM+Aw5cxMjDDt8uc4oaVMjQwKQpEcmF3V2F2ZSDihpAge+KNiT4o4p+oMeKfqeKKuCgvy5wpwqjwnZWpKSDCq8KoIDzLmOKNiTEzNuKAvyjiiaDwnZWpKeKlijB9CmN3YXZlcyDihpAgY8OXKOKJoGMpL+KLiCDijYlEcmF3V2F2ZSB3YXZlCmNvbWJpbmVkIOKGkCB78J2VqCvwnZWpw5cwPfCdlah9wrQg4o2JwqggKGQpIOKMvcKoIGN3YXZlcwp78J2VqCDijL3LmCBjb21iaW5lZH0=).

+(You may note one difference in behavior from that version: the pixels at the top of the wave are gone.
+This an (in part) intentional change.
+The newer version would have a similar 1-pixel wave extremum but at the bottom, the `.06` in `×5.06+•math.Sin` is responsible for removing that (it nudges the waves down by a tiny amount).)

 (side-note: the minified version originally ended with `{𝕨⌽˘combined}`, but as a minor, and useless, optimisation I changed it to `{0‿𝕨⌽combined}`.
 This way, `⌽` is ran once, rather than for every row in the matrix.
 This did add one character of course.)